SamStudio8/samstudio8.github.io.off/_posts/2015-04-22-the-story-so-far-p2.md

 <p class="message"><b>This post isn't finished yet.
 Consider coming back later?</b></p>

+Following from my [previous post]({{ post.prev }}), we left off as I embarked upon an ultimately unnecessary exercise (though I am yet to discover my error) in attempting to "synchronise" two large FASTQ files...

 ## An Unnecessary Tangent
 <p class="message">Whilst a learning exercise, I feel it necessary to re-iterate that this tangent could easily have been avoided had I only paid a little more attention to the `FASTQC` reports...<br /><br />
 If you are after a project overview, you can skip this interluding derailment and head to the next part.</p>